Back to Blog

 Annual Productivity Loss

-Estimated cost of UI bloat friction for a 100-person organization using generic SaaS.
+Estimated cost of UI bloat in a 100-person firm using generic SaaS.

 Key Insight